EventStore/documentation/docs/cloud/intro/README.md

 ### Multi-factor Authentication (MFA)

 Our MFA solution currently integrates exclusively with authenticator apps, offering a convenient and secure method for users to verify their identities.
-When setting up MFA, ensure your device is ready, as the process involves generating and entering authenticator codes.
+When setting up MFA, ensure your device is prepared, as the process involves generating and entering authenticator codes.

 #### User MFA